 Forecasted Precipitation is the amount of rain forecasted to fall.

-Temperature, Wind, Relative Humidity directly relate to how much evaporation occurs.
+Temperature, Wind, Relative Humidity directly relates to how much evaporation occurs.
 For example, high temperatures later in the week may require RainMachine to water more than in previous days.

 Freeze Protect can prevent the RainMachine from watering if the temperature goes below a certain threshold (default is 36F), avoiding irrigation water potentially freezing on your plants during a frost or cold day (Off by default).